Every photographer knows the drill about work for free requests:

 “We need to be embodying professionalism, because if we don’t it’s easy to see why a lot of people see what we do as a glorified hobby.”

 One photographer who certainly does is Matt Druin.
 He put himself on the map offering free travel on all his U.S. destination wedding shoots.
-Hardly another photography freebie, he turned his love of travelling and easy-to-fly-from Atlanta location into a key selling point.
+Hardly another photography freebie, he turned his love of traveling and easy-to-fly-from Atlanta location into a key selling point.
 “I use it as marketing; I put it everywhere.
 It’s all over my website, it’s all over our social media posts every time, just because it’s something unique.”

 Photographing for your own benefit